ecfeed/ecfeed.cpp/README.md

 Arguments:
 - *method (required)* - See 'generate\_nwise'.
 - *length* - The number of tests to be generated.
 The default is 1.
 - *duplicates* - If two identical tests are allowed to be generated.
 If set to 'false', the generator will stop after creating all allowed combinations.
-The default is 'true'.
+The default value is 'true'.
 - *adaptive* - If set to true, the generator will try to provide tests that are farthest (in the means of the Hamming distance) from the ones already generated.
-The default is 'false'.
+The default value is 'false'.
 - *choices* - See 'generate\_nwise'.
 - *constraints* - See 'generate\_nwise'.